NjokiWambugu/data_analysis_porfolio_project/README.md

   - Exploratory Data Analysis
   - Data Visualization
 - **Tableau**
-  - Visualization using cleaned and merged Excel data "Cleanrawdata.xlsx" file
+  - Visualization
 - **MySQL**
-  - I wrote SQL queries to answer some basic questions using "Rawdata.xlsx" file
+  - Exploratory Data Analysis Questions SQL queries

 ### Data Cleaning/Preparation

+I began by cleaning the raw data in Excel, using functions like removing duplicates and applying VLOOKUP to create a product_name column.
+This cleaned dataset was then used for further analysis and visualizations in Excel and later imported into MySQL for writing queries to answer exploratory data analysis (EDA) questions.
+Additionally, the data was imported into Tableau for dashboard creation.

+For Python, I split the raw data into two CSV files; Products and Sales, which were then merged, cleaned, analyzed, and visualized in Jupyter Notebooks using Matplotlib and Seaborn.

 ### Exploratory Data Analysis(EDA)
 On top of insights here are some questions that need to be answered